Virginal Separateness

 In the library

-the virginal resists these intrusions, these interpenetrations, these impurities.
-In this sense we can say the virgin is that which resists the imagistic… to resist the image is to be virginal in psyche, and to be a psychic virgin is to be closed to the image.
+the virgin is that which resists the imagistic.
+And this is my first main theme: to resist the image is to be virginal in psyche, and to be a psychic virgin is to be closed to the image.

-Berry establishes virginal separateness as the psyche's structural refusal of interpenetration, making it the formal principle of image-integrity rather than a moral or sexual category.
+Berry redefines virginal separateness as a structural property of psyche — resistance to interpenetration — making it the foundational condition of imagistic integrity rather than a moral or biological state.

 Berry, Patricia, Echo’s Subtle Body: Contributions to an Archetypal Psychology, 1982thesis